p0209p/PyStitchIt/README.md

 ## How does it work ?

 The software reads the RGB channels of each pixel of an image and classifies them as Red, Green Blue and Yellow or Black.
-Once the pixel can be classified, the thread paths can be generated.
+Once the pixel are be classified, the thread paths can be generated.

 ## Features
 1. Supports for 5 thread colors: Red, Yellow, Green, Blue and Black
 2. User defined text

-Results
+## Results

 Rangoli is a beautiful art form from India.
 I utilized OpenAI's DALL-E to generate Rangoli patterns.
 For these pictures, I have used "Piyush" as user-defined text.